Live actor: Shoichi Honda (The Blue Awakening and Persona 4 Arena), Mitsuru Karahashi (The Ultramarine Labyrinth and The Bismuth Crystals)

 - Red Eyes, Take Warning: One of two visible facial features.

 - Slasher Smile: Constantly.
-It's its only distinguishable facial feature aside from glowing red eyes.
+Erebus's only distinguishable facial feature, aside from glowing red eyes suspended in black mist, is a giant, lipless grin.

-- The Voiceless: As an embodiment of human suffering it doesn't appear to even be sentient.
+- The Voiceless: As an embodiment of human suffering it doesn't appear to even be sentient, much less talkative.

 - Walking Spoiler: It's impossible to talk about without spoiling the Fall, that fact that Nyx isn't evil, and that the protagonist died at the end of the main game.